Skip to content

 Talk to any agent directly without going through a project:

-2. Select an agent (e.g., Finn for architecture advice)
+2. Select an agent (e.g., Finn for architecture advice, Grace for meeting transcript processing)

 Chat sessions use the same isolated containers and full toolbox.